rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 Sanding is the last resort you should attempt, and only when you have verified that the build-plate surface is not flat.

-**I'm sure my build-plate is level, but I still can't get a print!**

-Did you just switch resins?
-Did you use an unsuitable resin formulated for SLA Laser or DLP printers?
-Are you using specialty castable resins?
-Did you mix the resin properly before use?
-Is the resin expired?
-Is it too cold?
-Many factors may affect print adhesion.
-Keep testing to find the root causes for your plate adhesion issues.

-For the vast majority of standard modeling resins, ensuring a leveled build-plate and increasing bottom exposures should enable plate adhesion.

-Some resins such as Anycubic Maroon or Monocure Rapid are known to be notoriously tricky to obtain adhesion.
-This is due to their formulation.
-Try other resins, or increase bottom exposures by 10-second increments and keep testing.

-Castable and other specialty resins such as Blue cast (monomer-free) generally need longer bottom exposures and the help of a primer coat.
-Primers are just UV glue and can be found online cheaply.
-You can also try LOCA (Liquid Optically Clear Adhesive),

 ## :microscope:MODEL SETUP AND SETTINGS